renll/renll.github.io/_pages/about.md

 <!-- In the past, I mainly worked on improving the generalizability [[EMNLP 18]](https://arxiv.org/abs/1810.09587) and the scalability [[EMNLP 19]](https://arxiv.org/abs/1909.00754) of dialogue state tracking for task-oriented dialogue system.
  -->

-For a completed list of publications, please check [here](/publications/).
+For a complete list of publications, please check [here](/publications/).

 <!-- **I am open to research intership in summer 2023, please feel free to drop me an email if you find me a good match!**
  -->